masak/perl-coaching/meeting-1.markdown

 The `-w` flag turns on warnings.
 That's just good style, even for a oneliner.

-In Perl, you have to manually `split` the record into fields, which are then accessed through the variable `@_`.
+In Perl, you can use the `-a` flag to automatically `split` the record into fields, to be stored in a `@F` array.
 The indices are zero-based, so each index above is one smaller than the corresponding `awk` field variable.
+Note the use of `@` for referring to the whole array, and `$` for referring to only one of its elements.

 You have to explicitly use an `if` statement to emulate `awk`s pattern matching.
 Just like `awk`, Perl has `BEGIN` and `END`.